NickolasB98/NickolasB98/README.md

 - 🔭 I’m currently working on hands-on AWS projects to gain experience in cloud engineering.
 - 🌱 I’m currently learning PySpark and SparkSQL on real-life practice examples.
 In the meantime, I am getting more experience in Docker, considering it vital to master for my career path.
-- 💬 Ask me about Open to working on projects that involve building and deploying machine learning pipelines on the cloud.
+- 💬 Open to working on projects that involve building and deploying machine learning pipelines on the cloud.
 My skills in both cloud and ML can be a valuable asset.
 - 📫 How to reach me: nikosdbiniaris@yahoo.com